 Eat whatever you want, just not more than X calories worth of it.

 Diversity.
 No foods are off limits.
-You could eat 1500 calories worth of junk
+Portion control more important than type of food.

 – There’s a major risk of malnutrition.

 – Chronic hunger makes this technique unsustainable for 95% of the population.

 – Counting calories is impractical in most real-world situations.
 Side effects

 include lethargy, depression, slowed metabolism, muscle loss, poor mood,

 Paleo is wonderful and SANE.
 A paleo lifestyle is strongly supported by my research.

 If you like paelo, The Smarter Science of Slim will provide a mass of scientific backing and some additional options for you.
 It is also my impression that the specific exercise recommendations in The Smarter Science of Slim are unique…but in line with paleo’s “quality” over “quantity” thoughts on exercise.

 The academic research of doctors Eaton, Konner, and Cordain (pioneers in the paleo movement) is leveraged significantly in The Smarter Science of Slim.
 I am a big fan of paleo; however, for those who are hormonally “clogged”, some aspects of the most common paleo diets (such as eating high-sugar fruit, honey, and potatoes) may not be be SANE enough for optimal fat loss.

 Eat whatever you want and as much of it as you want as long as it has been scientifically proven to burn fat and boost health in the long term.